-ABI supports the establishment of a reasonable dollar limitation applicable to non-economic damages in all civil cases, including but not limited to those associated with medical liability.
-Non-economic damages include, but are not limited to: pain and suffering, loss of consortium, and loss of chance.
+ABI supports the establishment of a reasonable dollar limitation applicable to non-economic damages in all civil cases.

+Non-economic damages include, but are not limited to, pain and suffering, loss of consortium and loss of chance.

 ABI believes the current non-economic damages recoverable in wrongful death actions should not be expanded.